kenirwin/SortTetris/README.md

 ### Generating JSON files

-The `raw-data/` folder contains a tool for generating appropriate data files.
-The `convert.php` (in its default setup) takes three files of one-entry-per-line lists in files called `books`, `book chapters`, and `articles`, and generates a single JSON file with item types `book`, `book chapter` and `article`.
-Save the output from this operation to generate new JSON data files.
+The `prep_files.php` file is a command-line tool for generating JSON-formatted data suitable for use with the program.
+Plain text files of categorized data go in the `raw-data/` folder.
+It contains a subfolder for each knowledge area (bibliography, animals, presidents) and each subfolder contains a plain text file with a list of examples (one item per line).
+So the "animals" folder contains files for "mammals", "fishs", and "birds".
+(Note that these files are named as plurals, but not very smart plurals -- just append an extra 's' to the file name, even if incorrect such as 'fishs' and 'brasss'.)

+Run `prep_files.php on the command line, giving the knowledge area corresponding to the folder name as an argument, e.g.:

+`php prep_files.php animals`

+This will generate a correctly-formatted JSON file `animals.json` in the `data-files` directory.
+When establishing a new JSON file, you will also need to create a new corresponging `settings_FILENAME.php` file in the `settings/` folder in order to play a game with that data file.

 ## Credits
 Written by Ken Irwin, Wittenberg University

 "Atari" font created by Genshichi Yasui with a freeware license: http://www.fontspace.com/genshichi-yasui/atari-font

+"Press Start 2P" font by Cody "CodeMan38" Boisclair, used under the Open Font License: https://fonts.google.com/specimen/Press+Start+2P?query=press&selection.family=Press+Start+2P

 Structure based in part on Tetris with jQuery by Franck Marcia (MIT License): http://fmarcia.info/jquery/tetris/tetris.html